ViviLearns2Code/vivilearns2code.github.io/_posts/2021-03-11-writing-controllers-for-kubernetes-custom-resources.md

 categories: k8s
 comments: true
 ---
 Kubernetes has become omnipresent.
 Whether you're part of a development team looking to deploy highly available apps or part of a data science team looking to run machine learning workloads in a scalable way - Kubernetes is often the platform of choice.
 The ecosystem around Kubernetes has grown considerably, and last year I used a project called Kubeflow a lot.
-Kubeflow is a ML platform on top of Kubernetes offering features such as distributed training or workflow orchestration.
-It makes life much easier if you just want to process your data and train your models in Python without worrying about the low-level stuff.
-However, having amazing tools like Kubeflow doesn't eliminate the need for an engineering mindset and a basic curiosity about what happens under the hood of the system.
-A DevOps knowledge bottleneck within a data science team can be fatal - once something is broken in the cluster, a team full of data scientists will be blocked and at a loss.

-## Taking a Glance Under the Hood
+Kubeflow offers features such as distributed training or workflow orchestration, all running on top of Kubernetes.

-One of things I noticed when checking out Kubeflow were Custom Resource Definitions (CRDs) and their respective controllers.
-For example, when you create a recurring Kubeflow Pipeline job, you actually create a custom resource of type `ScheduledWorkflow` in API group/version `kubeflow.org/v1beta1` (you can see this easily with `kubectl get scheduledworkflow.v1beta1.kubeflow.org`).
+When I peeked under the hood, one of the things I noticed on the cluster were Kubeflow's Custom Resource Definitions (CRDs) and their respective controllers.
+For example, when you create a recurring Kubeflow Pipeline job, you actually create a custom resource of type `ScheduledWorkflow` under API group/version `kubeflow.org/v1beta1` (you can see this easily with `kubectl get scheduledworkflow.v1beta1.kubeflow.org`).
 All changes made to this resource are observed by a controller, which is basically a control loop running on Kubernetes that reacts to these changes.

+## Hello Operator

 The combination of a CRD with a controller is often called an operator.
 An example that is often used to explain operators is the native Kubernetes resource type `ReplicaSet` from the API group/version `apps/v1`.
 When you define a ReplicaSet in a yaml file like this
 ```yaml